 When to go to the doctor

-It is recommended to visit a doctor if one of your eyes is very red or irritated, if you experience eyesight problems, if the sty does not improves after 7 days, or if the inflammation spreads through the face, causing a large red, hot, and painful area.
+It is recommended to visit a doctor if one of your eyes is very red or irritated, if you experience eyesight problems, if the sty does not improves after 7 days, or if the inflammation spreads to the face, causing a large red, hot, and painful area.